-The university checks cumulative grades following the end of the spring semester or at the end of the summer semesters if you attended Maymester, Summer I, and/or Summer II.
+The university checks cumulative grades following the end of the spring semester or at the end of the summer semester.

 You may appeal a scholarship suspension under limited conditions as outlined in the Scholarship Appeal Policy for General University and Financial Aid Committee Scholarships.
 However, once such a scholarship has been terminated it cannot be reinstated.